Open 24 Hours

 Dental health during pregnancy [HMSB] February 2023

-Brushing teeth twice a day might not be enough to keep your mouth and teeth clean and healthy, especially if you are making these mistakes.
-Here are some of the common mistakes that can ruin your oral health.
+Brushing your teeth twice a day may not be enough to keep your teeth clean and healthy, especially if you are making these common mistakes.
+Here are some common mistakes that can harm your oral health.

 Picking The Wrong Toothbrush

-- While choosing a toothbrush from a local supermarket, make sure to choose the brush that reaches the gaps of your teeth and covers the places that need covering.
+When choosing a toothbrush at a local supermarket, ensure that it reaches the gaps between your teeth and covers the areas that need coverage.

-- You should be able to reach everywhere in the mouth with a toothbrush to properly clean the pieces of food stuck in those areas.
+You should be able to reach every area of the mouth with a toothbrush to clean the food residue stuck between the teeth and gums.

 Rushing While Brushing Teeth

-- Most people do not consider brushing teeth an important part of their daily routine, and they just do it because they have to.
-But not brushing your teeth properly is equal to not brushing at all.
+Most people do not consider brushing their teeth an important part of their daily routine.

-- You must brush at least two times, one in the morning before going to school, college, or the office and at night before going to bed, and most people cut it down short.
+Brush your teeth at least twice: once in the morning before going to school, college, or the office, and at night before going to bed.
+However, most people cut it short.

-- Brushing shorter than 2 minutes doesn’t give enough time for fluoride in your toothpaste to attach to the enamel in your tooth.
+Brushing for less than 2 minutes doesn’t give enough time for the fluoride in your toothpaste to bond with the enamel on your teeth.

 Brushing For Too Long

-- Brushing properly doesn’t mean that you need to brush your teeth for longer or for more than 2 minutes.
+Brushing properly doesn’t mean that you need to keep brushing your teeth for more than 2 minutes.

-- Gently brush on all surfaces of your teeth in circular motions, especially if you have dental implants, to achieve clean and shinier teeth every day.
+Gently brush on the surface of your teeth in circular motions, especially if you have implants.

-- Brushing teeth for too long can harm the upper surface of your teeth and the gums, which can make your teeth sensitive while eating or drinking soft and cold food and beverages.
+Brushing your teeth for too long can damage the upper surface of your teeth and the surrounding gums, causing sensitivity to hot and cold temperatures.

 Using Too Much Toothpaste

-- The amount of toothpaste you use is also very important for oral care and brushing your teeth correctly.
+The amount of toothpaste you use is also crucial for effective oral care and proper toothbrushing.

-- But it is important to take the right amount of toothpaste, brush in circular motion, and reach every surface and inner corner of your teeth to have clean teeth and gums.
+However, it is essential to use the right amount of toothpaste, brush in a circular motion, and thoroughly reach every surface and inner corner of your teeth to maintain your oral hygiene.

 Brushing A Bit Too Hard

-- Cleaning your teeth properly doesn’t necessarily mean that you have to be hard on your teeth.
+Cleaning your teeth properly doesn’t necessarily mean you have to be harsh on them.

-- There is a thin layer of bacteria on your teeth that can be easily removed by using the right brush and toothpaste.
+A film of bacteria on your teeth can be easily removed using the right brush and toothpaste.

-- Choosing a toothbrush that has hard bristles and is too hard on your teeth can ruin the upper surface of your teeth.
+Choosing a toothbrush with hard bristles that are too harsh can damage the enamel on the upper surface of your teeth.

 Rinsing Your Mouth With Water After Brushing

-- You can spit the toothpaste out, but the moment you mix water, the efficiency of the fluoride from your toothpaste is cut down.
+You can spit out the toothpaste, but the moment you mix it with water, the efficiency of the fluoride in your toothpaste is reduced.

-- If you have a habit of rinsing your mouth daily.
-Use a mouthwash that contains fluoride instead of water.
+If you have a habit of rinsing your mouth, then use fluoride mouthwash instead of water.

-- Wait for at least half an hour after brushing to rinse your mouth, drink water, or consume any beverages.
+Wait for at least half an hour to rinse your mouth after brushing.
+Do not drink water or consume any beverages for at least 30 minutes.

 Not Using Dental Floss

-- If you are not habitual to flossing regularly, you must start flossing every day at least once.
+If you are not accustomed to flossing regularly, start flossing at least once a day.

-- Flossing is required once a day to remove plaque and food particles stuck in the inner corners of the teeth.
+Flossing is recommended once a day to remove plaque and food residue stuck in the inner corners of your teeth.

-- Plaque that is not removed through brushing teeth should be removed by flossing.
-Otherwise, the deposits can turn into hard calcified deposits that can lead to tooth decay.
+Plaque that is not removed through brushing should be removed by flossing.
+Otherwise, the deposits can harden into calcified deposits, leading to tooth decay.

-- Most people keep their toothbrush in the bathroom, which is one of the most unhygienic places to keep your toothbrush.
+Most people prefer to keep their toothbrush in the bathroom, which is one of the least hygienic places to store a toothbrush.

-- But, if you store it in the bathroom, and when you flush your toilet, the contents of the toilet bowl are transmitted in all directions and can sit on the bristles of the brush.
+However, if you store it in the bathroom, the contents of the toilet bowl can be transmitted in all directions when you flush, and they may sit on the bristles of the brush.

-- Neglecting your tongue when it comes to oral hygiene is the most common problem seen in most people.
+When it comes to oral hygiene, neglecting your tongue is a common problem among most people.

 Using The Same Toothbrush For Too Long

-- When you have a good toothbrush, it’s sometimes hard to give up on that.
-But when you have been using your toothbrush for too long, and it has become discolored, the bristles have bent, or it looks dirty.
+When you have a good toothbrush, it’s sometimes hard to give it up.
+However, when your toothbrush has been in use for too long and has become discolored, its bristles have bent, or it appears dirty, it’s time to replace it.

-- It’s time for you to change your toothbrush and get a new one with soft and clean bristles.
+It’s time to replace your toothbrush with a new one that features soft, clean, and flexible bristles.

-How To Brush Your Teeth If You Have Dental Implants
+How To Brush Your Teeth If You Have Implants

-If you have dental implants, you must know how to brush properly to take care of your oral health.
+If you have dental implants, you must incorporate these dental care habits to maintain your oral hygiene.

-- Choose a soft-bristled toothbrush angled at 45 degrees towards the gum line.
+• Choose a soft-bristled toothbrush with a flexible head angled at 45 degrees for proper cleaning.

-- Gently brush in small circular motions, paying attention to the areas where the implants meet the gums.
-Clean your teeth and implants at least two times a day.
+• Gently move the brush across the mouth in circular motions, avoiding harsh scrubbing.
+Pay extra attention to the areas where the implants meet the gums.
+Clean your teeth and implants at least twice a day to maintain optimal oral health.

-- Choose a low-abrasive tartar control toothpaste that is specifically designed to clean implants.
+• Select a low-abrasive tartar control toothpaste specifically formulated for dental implants.

-- Floss regularly with a Waterpik flosser to reach every inner corner and tight space.
+• Floss at least once a day with a Waterpik flosser to clean every inner corner and tight space for effective cleaning.